David Mertz, Ph.D.

 assigned locations by the Linux kernel, but are instead attached to

-root hierarchy by the mount
+the single / root hierarchy by the mount command.
+Moreover,

 different filesystems types (on different drives, even) may be mounted